Best free music apps: Welcome to What Hi-Fi?'s round-up of the best free music apps you can get in 2021.

 Deezer's free tier means you have to suffer ads, and track quality is only 128kbps.
-The mobile app for this tier is also a little limited, but no more than any of its rivals.
-But when it comes to what to listen to, there's a ton of choice, and the layout is pleasingly simple to find your way around.
+The mobile app for this tier is also a little limited, though no more so than any of its rivals.
+However, when it comes to what to listen to, there's a ton of choice, and the layout is pleasingly simple to find your way around.
 There are also lots of podcasts and other non-music content to get your ears into.
 A great choice for anyone looking beyond just music.
 If you do sign-up for the full service, you can enjoy lossless audio, too.

 Read the full review: Deezer